AndyKiema/CIT-Bank-Certificate-of-Deposit-Calculator-Test/README.md

 # CIT-Bank-Certificate-of-Deposit-Calculator-Test

 ## Overview
-This project tests the functionality of the **CIT Bank Certificate of Deposit (CD) Calculator** to ensure it accurately calculates the final amount based on user inputs for various compounding frequencies.
+This project tests the functionality of the **CIT Bank Certificate of Deposit (CD) Calculator** to ensure it accurately calculates the final amount based on user inputs.

 ## Features Tested
 - Calculation of final amount based on: